-Those with a loved one suffering from bipolar disorder may have experienced many episodes of anger, sometimes uncontrollable anger, directed toward them.
+Those with a loved one suffering from bipolar disorder may have experienced many episodes of bipolar anger — sometimes uncontrollable anger or violence — directed toward them.
 It may seem unreasonable and unprovoked.
 Additionally, bipolar disorder violent outbursts may be scary.
-Did you know that often a bipolar person may be using anger and bipolar disorder violent outbursts to cloak their real emotions?
-Bipolar disorder anger may be a coping mechanism that helps the bipolar person relieve tension and avoid dealing with their real emotions and issues.
+Did you know that often an individual with bipolar disorder may be using anger and bipolar disorder violent outbursts to cloak their real emotions?
+Bipolar disorder anger may be a coping mechanism to help an individual with bipolar disorder relieve tension and avoid dealing with their real emotions and issues.

-Angry outbursts are symptomatic of bipolar disorder and may last during a period of several days.
-Outbursts may occur during manic episodes and agitated states of depression.
+Bipolar disorder anger outbursts may last for several days.
+These outbursts may occur during manic episodes and agitated states of depression.
 During a manic episode, mood changes can swing from irritability to euphoria to depression (that includes bipolar anger outbursts) in as little as half an hour.

-The bipolar person may feel completely justified in his or her behavior and express anger by yelling, throwing or breaking things, and physical violence toward another person.
-Generally these outbursts are not premeditated and may have been triggered by something that is seemingly insignificant to others.
-And, unfortunately, usually those closest to the bipolar person and least deserving of this anger receive the brunt of it.
+An individual with bipolar disorder may feel completely justified in their behavior and express anger by yelling, throwing or breaking things, or being physical violent.
+Generally, these outbursts are not premeditated and may have been triggered by something that is seemingly insignificant to others.
+And, unfortunately, usually those closest to the individual and least deserving of this anger receive the brunt of it.

-There is hope for your loved one with bipolar disorder and significant anger issues.
-Pasadena Villa uses the techniques of Dialectical Behavior Therapy (DBT) to help residents who need guidance with distress tolerance and emotional regulation to deal with daily stresses and major transitions.
+To treat individuals with bipolar disorder, Pasadena Villa uses the techniques of dialectical behavior therapy (DBT).
+DBT helps individuals who need guidance with distress tolerance and emotional regulation to deal with daily stresses and major transitions.
 DBT has been demonstrated to be effective in treating mood disorders such as bipolar disorder.
-Pasadena Villa’s therapists and groups focus on the skills of mindfulness and interpersonal effectiveness to help residents improve their relationships with themselves and others and handle their emotions honestly and appropriately.
+Pasadena Villa’s therapists and groups focus on the skills of mindfulness and interpersonal effectiveness to help clients improve their relationships with themselves and others and handle their emotions honestly and appropriately.
 Additionally, at Pasadena Villa, we teach clients’ families how to deal with someone who is bipolar and angry.

-Are you caring for a loved one with bipolar disorder or another mental illness?
+Are you caring for a loved one with bipolar disorder?